Use Aurora HDR for free for 14 days.

 You can get incredible photos as a result of shooting into the sun + selective focus + shallow depth of field + lens flare.
 Follow these easy steps and you’ll automatically get a high-quality shot.

-The smaller the aperture, the sharper and clearer the flare.
+The smaller the aperture, the sharper and clearer the flare effect.
 But using a small aperture also means it will take more time to take the photo.
-And the longer it takes, the more possibility there is for the camera to shake and cause blur.
+And the longer it takes, the more possibility there is for the camera sensor to shake and cause blur.
+That's why the photography lens flare may not work.

 A tripod eliminates blur due to camera shaking.
 Using a tripod will help keep your photos sharp and your sun flares crisp.
 By using a remote timer trigger to control a shutter release, you’ll reduce camera shake even more.